Geographic Information Systems

 Mapping & Information

 GIS (Geographic Information Systems) is a computer-based mapping and modeling information system that is used by every city department.
 GIS enables the city to combine and layer large amounts of raster (georeferenced scanned maps or encoded pixel values with pixel location) maps, latitude/longitude (GPS) locations, aerial/satellite imagery, and geographically based vector information (spatial data).
-The GIS Division provides geographic capabilities, maps, and data to city departments, citizens, contractors, and developers.
+The GIS Division provides geographic capabilities, analysis, maps, and data to city departments, residents, contractors, and developers.

 Brighton GIS Division

 The City of Brighton's GIS Division primarily focuses on providing GIS and mapping capabilities for mapping/reporting city infrastructure assets such as city boundaries, ward boundaries, optical fiber, trees, streets, snow plow routes, cemeteries, bike trails, graffiti, city facilities, water, sewer, and sanitary manholes and lines.
 In addition, GIS assists in providing information for community planning and parcel properties, basic addressing, basic zoning/land use, floodplain information, event maps, maps for grants, maps/data for contractors, and parks and open space information.

 Brighton Maps (PDF)